Head coach Tom Black and volunteer assistant Joe Trinsey helped guide Team USA to a bronze medal at the Rio Olympics.

 LMU volleyball returned to campus today in preparation for the 2012 season.

 After serving as an assistant coach with the Brandywine Volleyball Club from 2003-08, Trinsey was named head coach of the club in 2009.
-At the helm for the last three-plus years, he is responsible for helping to plan and execute training sessions for nine teams, ranging in age from U-10 to U-18.
+At the helm until 2012, he was responsible for helping to plan and execute training sessions for nine teams, ranging in age from U-10 to U-18.
 Serving as the head coach of the U-15 team in 2009-10, Trinsey saw his squad qualify for the Junior Olympic Nationals in Reno, Nev.
 The native of Delaware followed with the second of three straight Junior Olympic berths, this time guiding the U-17 team in 2010-11 to the tournament - the first time a team from Delaware had ever qualified for the Junior Olympic Nationals at 17s or 18s.

 After a stellar high school career, Trinsey embarked on a four-year collegiate career at Stevens Institute of Technology in 2005.
 There, Trinsey served an integral role in the Duck volleyball program, including earning NCAA D3 first team All-America honors as a senior in 2009.